Florida man whose mugshot went viral arrested again

-OPELIKA, AL — A Florida man whose mugshot went viral last week was arrested again early Wednesday morning in Alabama.
+OPELIKA, Alabama — A Florida man whose mugshot went viral last week was arrested again early Wednesday morning in Alabama.

 Charles Dion McDowell, 31, was booked into the Lee County, Alabama, Detention Facility on charges including attempting to elude, second-degree possession of marijuana, driving with license revoked, reckless driving and improper lane usage, according to jail records.